There are a huge number of types of greenhouse structures available. The structural design will mainly depend on various factors such as:

-Refer to previous figure regarding structure C & E. Multi-span structures are basically more than two bi-tunnels added next to each other.
+Refer to the previous figure regarding structure C & E. Multi-span structures are basically more than two bi-tunnels added next to each other.
 They provide the same benefits as bi-tunnels with the advantage that space is used more efficiently.
 A further advantage is that these structures are cooler in the summer, which is a big advantage for African conditions.
 They do have a disadvantage.
 In order to heat the area inside the tunnel, more heat is needed than with bi-tunnels and conventional tunnels.
 Multi-span structures are the strongest of all.
 Some companies guarantee the structure up to winds of 120 km.h-1.

 The difference between structures C and E are in the roof design.
 The choice will depend on the prevailing wind direction.
-The saw tooth roof E has limited options.
-The vertical sides of the “saw tooth” structure must face in the direction the wind is blowing (i.e. the prevailing wind direction).
+The saw-tooth roof E has limited options.
+The vertical sides of the “sawtooth” structure must face in the direction the wind is blowing (i.e. the prevailing wind direction).
 If the wind direction changes, hot air is forced into the tunnel resulting in reduced ventilation efficiency.
 In hot days this can have disastrous consequences

 Shade cloth structures

-Refer to previous figure regarding structure D. Shade cloth structures are extremely popular under growers.
-They are cheap, strong and provide excellent return on investment.
+Refer to the previous figure regarding structure D. Shade cloth structures are extremely popular under growers.
+They are cheap, strong and provide an excellent return on investment.
 It is obvious that the climate cannot be controlled, but the grower can compensate through diversifying in crops.
 What makes shade houses so easy to make is their simplicity in construction.
 All that one need is some wooden poles, cable and wire.
 The trick is to tighten the cables with the shade cloth in such a way that the cloth does not have much latitude to move during strong winds.
 Too much latitude will shorten the life of the cloth dramatically.